Is Groupon Hurting Your Medical Spa?

 Prepare Your Staff

-Groupon is all about groups of people converging to take advantage of deals, which means groups of people will be converging into your medspa.
+Groupon is all about groups of people converging to take advantage of deals, which means groups of people will be converging in your med spa.
 Ask yourself: Is my staff ready to handle the surge of clients?
 If the answer is yes, great!
 However, the next question should be "can my staff maintain an excellent quality of service handling a larger number of clients?"
-The answer should also be a resounding "yes!"
-Your medspa should maintain an excellent quality of service despite being deluded by clients.
-While this surge is temporary, the staff should not let their guard down and offer sub-par service.
+The answer should also be a resounding "yes!" if you're going to use Groupon.
+While this surge is temporary, the staff should not let their guard down and offer sub-par services, even temporarily.
 Doing so will turn these potential repeat customers into one-time advantage takers.
-Make this Groupon campaign a long love-affair with your clients, not a "one-visit" stand.

 The Bigger Picture